 Enzyme.configure({ adapter: new Adapter() });

-In our tests, we are going to make use of snapshot testing to track changes to components.
-This technique enables taking snapshots of our components, and when the component’s rendered output changes, it helps us to easily detect the changes made.
-The snapshots are also readable, so it’s an easier way of verifying that components render the expected output.
+I recommend using snapshot testing to track changes to components.
+In this method, you take snapshots of components and when the component’s rendered output changes, you can easily detect the changes made.
+The snapshots are also readable, so it is an easier way of verifying that components render the expected output.

-To enable this, we need to install the enzyme-to-json
+To use the snapshot technique, you need to install the enzyme-to-json

-package to convert our React components to a snapshot during testing:
+package to convert React components to a snapshot during testing:

 npm install --save-dev enzyme-to-json

 to use this package as the snapshot serializer.
-We’ll configure this in package.json
+Configure this in package.json

 by adding: